 - The State of Indiana’s Office of Medicaid Policy and Planning (OMPP) has released additional details regarding Hospital Presumptive Eligibility (HPE) processes

 - What you need to know: Indiana FSSA has released a new “2014 IHCP Hospital Presumptive Eligibility (HPE) Process Summary” that may be located HERE.
 The one page document details aid categories, income limits and application requirements.
-Recent guidance from FSSA and CMS also permits contract staff to assist with HPE operations as long as the hospital takes responsibility for the presumptive eligibility (PE) determinations that result.
-Indiana Medicaid program information may be found by clicking HERE. ” Official IHCP Banner information may be found by clicking HERE.
+Recent guidance from FSSA and CMS also permits contract staff to assist with HPE operations as long as the hospital takes responsibility for the presumptive eligibility (PE) determinations that result.”
+Official IHCP Banner information may be found by clicking HERE.
 If you have questions or would like more information on this new program, please CONTACT US.